DigitalOcean vs AWS 2025

 - You need quick deployment and easy management

-- You're building web applications or APIs
+- You're building web software or APIs

 - You prefer developer-friendly tools